 Below is a summary of the areas and ways in which British values are taught.
 This list is not exhaustive:

-In the pastoral curriculum, in Years 7, 9 and 10 there are units of study which explicitly cover school council, democracy, voting, government and justice.
+In the pastoral curriculum, in Years 7, 9 and 11 there are units of study which explicitly cover school council, democracy, voting, government and justice.
 Furthermore, issues concerning democracy are regularly discussed in our Friday morning pastoral input which addresses items recently raised in the news.
 In Year 12, the History A level also examines British democracies in change.
-In English ‘The Demon Headmaster’, a play for Year 7 and ‘Girl Underground’ a novel in Year 8 explore rights and responsibilities.
+In English ‘Chinese Cinderella’, a novel in Year 8 and ‘Boy Overboard’ a novel in Year 7 explore rights and responsibilities.

 The Rule of Law

 The importance of rules is routinely impressed upon the pupils, who have a clear appreciation of the role of good behaviour and respect for authority.
-In the pastoral curriculum, law is discussed through a focus on personal responsibility (Year 9), rights and responsibilities (Year 10), and the impact of substance abuse (Years 8, 9 and 10).
+In the pastoral curriculum, law is discussed through a focus on personal responsibility (all year groups), rights and responsibilities (all year groups), and the impact of substance abuse (Years 8, 9 and 11).
 The role and use (or abuse) of the law is also discussed in the Humanities subjects, such as RE, History and Geography.
 This is done in History through the study of Medieval History and the Magna Carta (Year 7), Crime and Punishment in Year 8 and wherever it appears through thematic study of various historical issues.
 Similarly, the aims and morals of punishment (including the morality of capital punishment) are studied at length in RE (Year 11) and moral decision-making is studied in Year 9.
 The impact of the law and government policies upon environmental issues are taught as appropriate throughout the Geography curriculum.
-In Year 8 English through the study of ‘Holes’ a fictitious detention centre or correctional facility raises questions about the aim of punishment.
+In year 9 English the study of ‘Heroes’ raises questions about taking the law into your own hands, and the consequences of too much personal freedom.

-Liberty, and the responsibilities that go hand-in-hand with such a right, are studied in the pastoral curriculum, with particular regard to internet safety and internet abuse, as covered in Year 7 and 8.
+Liberty, and the responsibilities that go hand-in-hand with such a right, are studied in the pastoral curriculum, with particular regard to internet safety and internet abuse, as covered in Year 7, 8, 10 and 11.
 This is furthered routinely reinforced in the study of ICT, particularly in Year 7 where the rules of internet use and the dangers of cyberbullying are investigated.
-Children’s rights are covered in the Year 9 pastoral scheme, including what abuse is and how it can be reported.
+Children’s rights are covered in the Year 7, 8 and 9 pastoral scheme, including what abuse is and how it can be reported.
 Liberty is covered in History through the study of the feudal system and Black Peoples of America unit (Year 8), Nazi Germany (Years 10 and 11) and the Holocaust (Year 9).
 Social justice and freedoms are explored in RE in Year 8 through the study of poverty and CAFOD.

 Tolerance of those of Different Faiths and Beliefs

-Pupils are encouraged to accept differences between one another and reconcile with those of differing beliefs.
+Pupils are encouraged to accept differences between one another and seek to understand differing beliefs.
 Understanding of different faiths is promoted through the study of other religions in the RE curriculum.
 Hinduism (Year 7), Judaism (Year 8) and Islam (Year 9) are explored as differing belief systems and we hope to promote not only tolerance but respect for other people’s beliefs in the transcendent.
 Similarly, pupils are encouraged to recognise and show tolerance towards those with no belief in a deity and are expected, as part of the discipline of the RE course, to be able to fairly represent these views.
-‘The Boy in the Striped Pyjamas’ studied in Year 8 English explicitly questions the treatment of Jews in the Holocaust and ‘Boy Overboard’, a Year 7 novel, explores life in Afghanistan.
+In English ‘Boy Overboard’, a Year 7 novel, explores life in Afghanistan, as well as the year 8 novel ‘Chinese Cinderella’ which explores a clash of cultures.
 Within History the impact of the Reformation, the reign of Elizabeth I and the effects of intolerance (on both sides of the religious debate) are covered in Year 7.
-Furthermore, terrorism and its effects are discussed in Year 9 History and Year 11 RE.
+Furthermore, terrorism, extremism and radicalisation and their effects are discussed in Year 9 History and the Year 8 pastoral curriculum.